twotxh/skymanager/README.md

 ## Building

 You should have DevkitARM and [dirent](https://github.com/tronkko/dirent) in your development environment.
+A copy of the excellent [inih](https://github.com/benhoyt/inih) is included in the files.